brson/hackmd-collab/compile-time-2.md

 What the orphan rule says, essentially, is that for any `impl`, either the _trait_ must be defined in the current crate, or the _type_ must be defined in the current crate.

-In practice, this creates quite a tight coupling between abstractions in Rust, discouraging decomposition into crates &mdash; sometimes the amount of ceremony, boilerplate and creativity it takes to obey Rust's coherence rules, while also maintaining principled abstraction boundaries, just doesn't feel worth the effort, so it doesn't happen.
+This can create a tight coupling between abstractions in Rust, discouraging decomposition into crates &mdash; sometimes the amount of ceremony, boilerplate and creativity it takes to obey Rust's coherence rules, while also maintaining principled abstraction boundaries, doesn't feel worth the effort, so it doesn't happen.

 This results in large crates which increase partial rebuild time.